kecau/Understanding-citation-contexts-with-structural-position-awareness/README.md

 We processed and extended the dataset for further research.

 ## Citation
+If you find this work useful, please cite our paper:

 ```@INPROCEEDINGS{11365141,
   author={Nam, Seohyun and Phan, Tuan Anh and Kim, Gwanpil and Jung, Jason J. and Bui, Khac-Hoai Nam},